mboyan/msc-thesis/README.md

 ## Code

 The experiments for this thesis are programmed in Julia and are presented in the Jupyter notebooks in the `Notebooks` folder.
+The code is structured in designated modules, which can be found in the `src` folder.
 To make sure you have all dependencies installed, you can run the following code in the Julia REPL:

 ```
 using Pkg